daattali/beautiful-jekyll/_drafts/vcsa-update-with-iis-repository-fix-download-failed-error.md

 ![](/img/repo-iis-vcsa1.JPG)

 Go to the IIS server and extract the 2 folders from the zip file in the folder served by the web server.
 Something like "c:\\inetpub\\wwwroot\\vc-update-repo".
-Though as long as it's accessible in http you can put it wherever, I personally leave it in the UMDS_Store folder for simplicity's sake.
+Though as long as it's accessible in http by vCenter you can put it wherever, I personally leave it in the UMDS_Store folder for simplicity's sake.

 Then I typed the path in the custom repository field in the vCenter VAMI interface.

 #### Download Failed #1

 Which got me a "Download Failed" error under available updates.
+This is because the update contains files with the "_.sign_" extension which IIS does not know about and therefor returns a 404 error when trying to access it.

-To fix that one, go to your IIS server and add a "MIME Type" with the values "sign" / "text/html".
+To fix that one, go to your IIS server and add a "_MIME Type_" with the extension "_sign_" and type "_text/html_".

 Once that's done the appliance accepts the repository and shows the available update.

 #### Download Failed #2

-When I tried to update I got a "Download Failed" error once again but in the next window.
+When I tried to go ahead with the update I received a "Download Failed" error once again but in the next window.
 I looked in the IIS logs and noticed that most files of the update were [returning ](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)http 200 (OK) except one http 404 (not found).
-I immediately saw that it is the only one with "+" in its name which is a special character (which have always caused problems everywhere...).
+I immediately saw that it is the only one with "+" in its name which is a special character (which are infamous troublemakers...).

 After some digging I discovered that specials characters are rejected by default as a security measure (paranoia?) since IIS 7.